-Campus Engagement

 Epigraph, the Literary Society

 Falling directly under the English department, Epigraph, the Literary Society is founded and run by students who organise talks, lectures, workshops, and events about the literary in and out of the classroom.
 The activities of the society are proof that the literary is not limited to academic, and that the academic is as intoxicating as the informal.
 From a speaker series of disability studies and a workshop on graphic narrative to treasure hunts and book exchanges, Epigraph strives to create a space to engage with literature in more than one way.

-The Annual Confabulation
+The English Mixers and Annual Confabulation

 The Annual Confabulation is an English-only event that is jointly hosted by the department and the literary society.
 Students of English, undergraduates and graduates, come together to meet their faculty in a new avatar outside their classroom, teaming up and playing literary games.
-On this exciting day, all the headiness of literary study takes the form of fun and banter!
+The English Mixer, on the other hand, is open to all students interested in exploring the discipline.
+On these exciting days, all the headiness of literary study takes the form of fun and banter!

-What after English?